Comparing the world to a machine is no longer useful.

-We live in a world where we see everything as if it is easy to fix.
+We live in a world where we see everything as easy to fix.
 This prevailing worldview is deeply embedded in our culture.
-It assumes all we need to do is take a problem to pieces to find the cause, diagnose it and then fix it – like clockwork.
+It assumes we simply take a problem to pieces to find the cause, diagnose it and then fix it – just like clockwork.

-We call this a ‘thing’ view of the world.
-The assumption is that everything can be measured.
-If it can’t be measured it doesn’t exist.
+In Systems Learning we call this a ‘thing’ view of the world.
+The assumption is that everything can be measured – and if it can’t be measured it doesn’t exist.

-It’s time for a shift – for an intuitive leap, perhaps, to a ‘relationship’ view of the world.
+But this worldview is starting to shift and evolve – taking an intuitive leap, perhaps, to a ‘relationship’ view of the world.

-Such complex systems, where many outcomes are possible, need a different approach, a whole system approach.
+These complex systems, where many outcomes are possible, need a different approach – a whole system approach, that involves both an inner and outer aspect:

-This involves an inner and an outer aspect.
-The inner means being open, flexible, inquiring, ready to learn and change perspective, able to let go of what no longer serves.
-This often involves a deal of humility, accepting that the world may be too complex to be fully understood.
+The inner means being open, flexible, inquiring, ready to learn, to change perspective, able to let go of what no longer serves.
+This often involves a deal of humility and acceptance that the world may be too complex to be fully understood.

 The outer means seeing the system and its characteristics.
-Once you have shifted to a mindset of inquiring and learning, then you will want to start asking questions of the system itself.
+Once you shift to a mindset of inquiring and learning, you will start asking questions of the system itself.